bbauska/meta-react-basics/README.md

   width="80%" />
 </p>

-Let's break down how this component works in more detail.
+<p>Let's break down how this component works in more detail.
 First, I'm destructuring the meals property from the objects returned from the use meals list context call.
-The original object has a single property named meals, which holds an array of three meals strings.
+The original object has a single property named meals, which holds an array of three meals strings.</p>

-Once I destructure the meals property from that object, all I have left is the array of three strings saved in the meals variable, which allows me to map over the meals value where I'm rendering an H2 for each member of the meals array.
+<p>Once I destructure the meals property from that object, all I have left is the array of three strings saved in the meals variable, which allows me to map over the meals value where I'm rendering an H2 for each member of the meals array.
 This code is probably more complex than most of what you have encountered.
 Don't worry if it takes time for you to understand how it works.
-Just remember the important parts, that this setup gives you a nice starting point for working with the context API.
+Just remember the important parts, that this setup gives you a nice starting point for working with the context API.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s19-i.
 (190) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->